Conference on

 Conference Schedule

-We are planning to have 5 one-hour-long lectures on Monday and Tuesday and 3 on Wednesday, with a half-day Wednesday for discussions and work in small groups.
-Details will be provided here at a later date.
+We will have 5 one-hour-long lectures on Monday and Tuesday and 3 on Wednesday, with a half-day Wednesday for discussions and work in small groups.
+There will also be a poster session on Monday afternoon.

 Conference participants are invited to a pre-dinner reception Monday June 24, 2024 at Boston College Ireland.
 The reception is open to all registered participants.